 This article will give you an overview of the main features in Gaia GPS.

 Gaia GPS has both a mobile app and a website.
-The mobile app (phones, tablets) is useful while you are doing your activity - hiking, skiing, offroading, hunting, etc. You can download maps for offline use, see your location on the map, and track where you've traveled.
-The website is useful for planning and reviewing your trips.
+The mobile app (phones, tablets) is useful while you are doing your activity - hiking, skiing, offroading, hunting, etc. In the mobile app, you can see your location on the map, track where you've traveled, download maps for offline use (with a Premium subscription), and much more.
+The website has many similar features as the mobile app and is useful for planning and reviewing your trips and adventures.
 You can sync your data back and forth between the website and the mobile app.

 Mobile App (Apple and Android)

-Here are the basic things to know in the mobile app:
+Here are the basic things to know about the mobile app:

 Install the app on your mobile device